Hamidhasan/ghc/type-app-docs/ResearchJournal.md

    forall statement does not have an ordering of variables (and the ordering can be nontrivially changed with the use of type synonyms)?

+#### Friday, June 28th
+After meeting with my advisor yesterday, we were able to figure out where exactly to inject the explicit types into the typechecker, as I was having trouble trying to find where the type variables were instantiated with meta-variables.

+We also talked about threading the explicit types through the "local environment" of the typechecker monad.
+I completed most of the local-environment integration today, and now should be able to start working on actually instantiating the type variables with explicit types, through the tcInferId -> instantiateOuter -> ... chain of functions.